sleepyfran/validate/README.md

-# ☑️ validate
+# ☑️ validum

-`validate` is a simple fluent validation library that allows you to validate anything by creating a _chain_ of validations like this:
+`validum` is a simple fluent validation library that allows you to validate anything by creating a _chain_ of validations like this:

 ```ts
 const user = {